Rashidun Caliphate: Treatment of conquered peoples

 The conquered people of the caliphate (the vast majority of the population) were non-Muslim.
 Those who were monotheists – Jews, Zoroastrians, and Christians – in conquered lands were called dhimmis (the protected people).
 Dhimmis were allowed to "practice their religion, and to enjoy a measure of communal autonomy" and were guaranteed their personal safety and security of property, but only in return for paying tax (jizya) and acknowledging Muslim rule.

 The Rashidun caliphs had placed special emphasis on relatively fair and just treatment of the dhimmis which were also provided "protection" by the Caliphate and were not expected to fight as Muslims were.
 Sometimes, particularly when there were not enough qualified Muslims, dhimmis were allowed to hold important positions in the government.
 In the following decades Islamic jurists elaborated a legal framework in which other religions would have a protected but subordinate status.
 Islamic law followed the Byzantine precedent of classifying subjects of the state according to their religion, in contrast to the Sasanian model which put more weight on social than on religious distinctions.
 In theory, only monotheists could be dhimmi and severe restrictions were placed on paganism, as the Byzantine empire had.
 But in practice most non-Abrahamic communities of the former Sasanian territories were classified as possessors of a scripture (ahl al-kitab) and granted protected (dhimmi) status.
 According to Bernard Lewis, one minority (the Jews) found their position "somewhat improved" from the rule of the Sassanids and Christian Byzantines.

-However, according to Jebran Chamieh, the treatment of the non-Muslims by Caliph Omar (at least) was "harsh ...
-In 635–636, he expelled the Christians of Najran from their region and the Jews of Khaybar from their city.
+However, according to Jebran Chamieh, the treatment of the non-Muslims by Caliph Umar (at least) was "harsh...In 635–636, he expelled the Christians of Najran from their region and the Jews of Khaybar from their city.
 The Jews went to Jericho in Jordan and the Christians to Syria and Iraq.
 No Jew or Christian remained in Hejaz.
-To Caliph Omar also are attributed the "Edicts" that discriminate against the "People of the Book".
+To Caliph Umar also are attributed the "Edicts" that discriminate against the "People of the Book".

 Conquered land

-According to Islamic law, Muslim conquerors may do as they wish with the property of non-Muslims who did not surrender before being conquered, (enemy who surrendered under terms of a treaty were generally allowed to keep their land), and many Muslims called for Umar to distributed the land of the conquered as spoils among the Arabs (according to a pious work by Abdus Salam Nadvi based on Muslim literature).
+According to Islamic law, Muslim conquerors may do as they wish with the property of non-Muslims who did not surrender before being conquered, (enemy who surrendered under terms of a treaty were generally allowed to keep their land), and many Muslims called for Umar to distributed the land of the conquered as spoils among the Arabs (according to a work by Abdus Salam Nadvi based on Muslim literature).

 Instead, Umar allowed the non-Muslims landowners to keep their land and set up a system of taxation of land.
 (Nadvi attributing this to Umar's benevolence, and non-Muslim scholar Laura Vaglieri to Umar's good sense – the conquering rank and file who the land might have been divided among being Bedouin, who knew herding and raiding but not the cultivation skills of peasantry.)